Scholarship Stipend Payments

 Foreign Nationals

-Payroll procedure to issue stipend checks to foreign students
+Payroll procedure to issue stipend payments

 Claiming a Tax Treaty

 The University will not be able to grant tax treaty exemptions until the permanent SSN or ITIN is received.
-Therefore, when the student receives her/his SSN or ITIN, a new W-8BEN form should be completed and the tax treaty benefit can be claimed.
+Therefore, when the student receives her/his/their SSN or ITIN, a new W-8BEN form should be completed and the tax treaty benefit can be claimed.
 If the student qualifies for the treaty claim, the alien taxes withheld from the stipend payment will be processed for refund in the current biweekly payroll schedule, as long as the new W-8BEN form is completed correctly and received by Payroll Services.

 Payroll requirements for Foreign Students Living and Studying Overseas

 Under the sourcing rules for scholarship and fellowship grants, funds paid to or on behalf of a nonresident alien studying overseas is foreign source income regardless of the residency of the payer.
 The University has no withholding or reporting obligations related to the payment, but does have to account for these payments under a separate earnings code.
 Therefore, each department must identify those students who are living and studying overseas.
-The Dean should submit a letter to Payroll Services that provides the following information: name, student ID, terms of the scholarship/grant and time period.
+The Dean of Students should submit a letter to Payroll Services that provides the following information: name, student ID, terms of the scholarship/grant and time period.

 Student Travel Awards and Reimbursements